 All the labs in this course require you to work on various databases including ESRI geodatabase.
 To brush up your skills working in the ArcGIS geodatabases, there is a mandatory refresher ESRI web-course to be done.
-More information will be provided in the first week's lab session.
+More information will be provided in the first class meeting.